dtonhofer/rpmsnap/README.md

 rpmsnap
 =======

-## What is it
+# What is it

-A simple Perl script to generate a report of the contents of [RPM package manager databases](http://en.wikipedia.org/wiki/RPM_Package_Manager) of different machines, or of the same machine at different times.
+A simple Perl script to generate reports of the contents of [Red Hat Package Manager (RPM) databases](http://en.wikipedia.org/wiki/RPM_Package_Manager) of various machines, or of the same machine at different times.
 Another Perl script helps in comparing two reports.

-### Similar programs
+## Similar programs

 Paul Waterman's [rpmscomp](https://github.com/pdwaterman/rpmscomp/).
 It uses `ssh(1)` to grab a dump of a remote RPM database.

 ## Status

 - Maintained.
 Old but serviceable.
+- 2011-XX-XX: The first version was created in the context of administration of a handful of machines running Red Hat Linux.
 - 2022-06-25: Code rearranged.
 Fixed so that it can deal with carets that are now starting to show up in release strings.

 ## License